kdeary3/nobinden/README.md

 - DNS - nobinden.io, keno@nobinden, korbin@nobinden, kasden@nobinden
 - Logo - Fiverr, Logoinn
     - This logo is for the "nobinden Foundation".
 We primarily do investing in tech startups.
 However, would like to broaden out more to media, finance,  leadership.
 The founders are 3 brothers.
-    - The name "nobinden" is derived from the last few letters of each of our names: KeNO, KorBIN, and KasDEN.
+    - The name "nobinden" is derived from the last few letters of each of our names: Ke**NO**, Kor**BIN**, and Kas**DEN**.
 It also carries the hidden meaning of "no bending," symbolizing the unbreakable bond we share as brothers.

     - We would like the logo to be modern, futuristic and simple.
     - We would also like to play around with the idea of stacking no, bin, den in a square.